18 Festivals in Thailand That You Must Experience!

 Source

 The rocket festival is observed in the Yasothorn province of north-east Thailand.
-It is one of the festivals in Thailand which is very popular amongst the farming communities, as the rockets are meant to encourage the gods to bless them with plentiful rains.
-Locals make elaborate rockets that are almost 20 feet in length.
-The rockets are first paraded around the city before being launched into the sky fuelled by sulfur and charcoal.
+It is one of the festivals in Thailand, popular amongst the farming communities, as the rockets are meant to encourage the gods to bless them with plentiful rains.
+Locals make elaborate rockets that are almost 20 feet long.
+These are first paraded around the city and then launched into the sky fuelled by sulfur and charcoal.
 The person whose rocket soared highest usually wins a prize of almost THB 10,000.
 Those people whose rockets failed to launch are playfully thrown into a mud-bath as punishment.
-There is plenty of live folk music here and merriment marked by drinking local rice wine.
+There is plenty of live folk music here, and merriment is marked by drinking local rice wine.

 Location : Yasothon Province, North-east Thailand